-- o Impose Disciplinary Suspension

-- Expel the student from the College

-- The Academic Dean or Chief Academic Officer shall notify the student, in writing, of the determination and sanctions (Decision).
+- Place the student on Disciplinary Probation - o Impose Disciplinary Suspension - Expel the student from the College - The Academic Dean or Chief Academic Officer shall notify the student, in writing, of the determination and sanctions (Decision).
 The Records Office must be included in the written communication to the student.